Hendrix-CS/community/README.md

 # Want to be listed?

-Submit a pull request with your information!
+[Fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and [submit a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) with your information!